Fresh Stone Crab? How to Tell & Why It's Important

 Stone crab claws come almost exclusively from Florida and are one of the state's top commercial seafood products.
 Stone crabs can regenerate lost limbs, making it possible for fishers to harvest the claws without killing the crabs.
 Florida law regulates many aspects of stone crab fishing practices, such as the time of year it is legal to do so.

 Season Limitations For Stone Crabs in Florida

 The harvest season is only for a limited time, from October 15th to May 1st, to maintain the crab's population.
 Fishing companies catch the crabs by using baited traps.
 In Florida, it is not legal to harvest whole stone crabs.
 Fishers, instead, remove the claws and then return the crabs to the water.
 State laws regulate the length of the claws that fisheries can remove, requiring a size of at least 2 and 3/4 inches long.
-Harvesters can take one or both claws but must remove them carefully and correctly for regeneration to occur.
-It takes stone crabs anywhere from one to three years to regrow their claws to the same size.
+During the selection process the harvesters can take one or both claws but must remove them carefully and correctly for regeneration to occur.
+It takes stone crabs anywhere from one to three years to regrow their claws, so that it resembles the same size.

 Fresh Facts About Stone Crabs

 There are probably many things you never knew about stone crabs, like the fact that they can regrow their limbs.
 Here are some additional facts about these crustaceans: